Clay-6/Weather/README.md

 ## Usage

-- Set an environment variable for your api key.
-By default it will search for the name *WEATHER_API_KEY*
+1. Set an environment variable for your api key.
+By default it will search for the name `WEATHER_API_KEY`
-- Simply run the program & enter the name of the location you want to get the info for
+2. Run the program & enter the name of the location you want to get the info for